adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 The block below the position must be water, and the light level must be zero.
 In rivers, there is a $\frac{1}{16}$ chance of the spawn attempt succeeding.
 In all other biomes, the chance is $\frac{1}{40}$, and the position must also be over 5 blocks below the sea level.

+### Guardian

+The block at the position and below the position must contain water.
+If the position is exposed to the sky, there is a 95% chance of the spawn attempt failing.

 ### Bat

 The Y-level must be below 64.
-(TODO: light conditions, affected by halloween)

-### Guardian

-The block below the position must be water.
-If the position is exposed to the sky, there is a 95% chance of the spawn attempt failing.
+The light level must be below 4, except around Halloween (Oct 20 - Nov 3), when the light level  must be below 7.
+The chance of a spawn attempt failing increases linearly.

+### Blaze

+No additional conditions.

 ### Monsters

 In the Overworld, the light level must be zero.
 In the Nether, the light level must be less than 11.

-### Blaze

-Blaze spawns are not affected by light level. (???)

 ### Animals